dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 | Connect with the macOS client |  [Connect with the macOS Client](https://docs.microsoft.com/en-us/azure/virtual-desktop/connect-macos) |
 | Connect with the iOS client | [Connect with the iOS Client](https://docs.microsoft.com/en-us/azure/virtual-desktop/connect-ios) |

 ### Task 1: Connecting with the HTML5 Web Client

 1. Open a supported web browser.

 2. Navigate to the [Spring 2020 portal](https://rdweb.wvd.microsoft.com/arm/webclient/index.html) .

-    >**Note**: During the public preview, the URL for the Spring 2020 portal is different then the Fall 2019 portal.
+    >**Note**: During the public preview, the URL for the Spring 2020 portal is different than the Fall 2019 portal.
     **Fall 2019**: <https://rdweb.wvd.microsoft.com/webclient/index.html>
     **Spring 2020**: <https://rdweb.wvd.microsoft.com/arm/webclient/index.html>